celinebeier/highlights/README.md

 # Highlights
-This is an incomplete selection of some of the work I have done in university and before.
+This is an incomplete selection of some of the physics-related work I have done in university and before.
 It includes:

 - the report of my summer internship working on laser frequency stabilisation at TRIUMF
 - the presentation I gave about this work at the Canadian Undergraduate Physics Conference (CUPC) 2019 in Montreal